NoellaMarie501/my-portfolio/_posts/2024-06-03-explore-pokemon-like-never-before.md

 Ever wished for a Pokédex that’s fast, simple, and fun to use?
 This Pokémon web app lets you scroll through hundreds of Pokémon effortlessly — with images, names, and all the essential info displayed in a clean, modern layout.

-### ✨ Features
+### Features

-- **🔍 Smart Search**: Type the name of a Pokémon and after a short pause, results that match your input will appear.
+- **Smart Search**: Type the name of a Pokémon and after a short pause, results that match your input will appear.
 No need to press enter.
-- **♾️ Infinite Scrolling**: Browse all available Pokémon without clicking next — more appear automatically as you scroll.
+- **Infinite Scrolling**: Browse all available Pokémon without clicking next — more appear automatically as you scroll.
-- **🧼 Easy Reset**: A reset button clears your search and brings you back to the full list instantly.
+- **Easy Reset**: A reset button clears your search and brings you back to the full list instantly.

-### 🚀 Hosted on Vercel
+### Hosted on Vercel

 The app is deployed on [Vercel](https://vercel.com), which offers fast, reliable, and free hosting optimized for frontend frameworks like React.
 Every time you push updates to your GitHub repository, Vercel automatically builds and deploys the latest version of the app, ensuring continuous deployment with minimal effort.

 Try it live here: [My Pokemon App](https://myp-pokemon-ap.vercel.app)

-### 🛠️ Get Started Locally
+### Get Started Locally

 Want to run the project on your own computer or contribute?